 Although the company has not released the search engine for use, for public or private testing, they have a Powerset Labs section on their site where invited users can provide feedback on the design of the search engine.
-Users are also given a peek at technology demonstrations that show off the search engine’s capabilities, which currently for the labs purposes has only indexed Wikipedia pages.
+Users are also given a peek at technology demonstrations that show off the search engine’s capabilities, which currently for the lab’s purposes has only indexed Wikipedia pages.
 At least, that is what they are saying on their blog.
-You can sign up for the labs at http://labs.powerset.com/, however there is no guarantee that you will get an invite.
+You can sign up for the labs at http://labs.powerset.com/, however, there is no guarantee that you will get an invite.

-Apple have just recently released Safari 3 beta and with this release they have included an XP and Vista version, for the previously Mac only browser.
+Apple has just recently released Safari 3 beta and with this release, they have included an XP and Vista version, for the previously Mac only browser.
 Steve Jobs announced the release of Safari 3 during the Apple Worldwide Developers Conference (see video here) and showcased some of its features and benefits.
 Aside from the claims of being “the best browser ever”, Jobs also claims that Safari is 2x faster than IE7 and 1.6x faster than FireFox 2.

-Personally I’m not a fan the Mac look and feel, especially that big grey toolbar, however there are a few features which are useful, if not at least intriguing.
+Personally, I’m not a fan the Mac look and feel, especially that big grey toolbar, however, there are a few features which are useful, if not at least intriguing.
 For example, while tabbed browser, you can drag a tab off the tab toolbar and a new window will be opened with that tabs contents displayed.
 Another useful feature is the ability to resize text areas, without the need for this to be implemented by the website (of course this is available in FireFox through the use of a Resizeable Form Fields extension by Justin Watt).

-Aside the aforementioned features of Safari, it does appear to render HTML quicker than IE7 and FireFox.
+Aside from the aforementioned features of Safari, it does appear to render HTML quicker than IE7 and FireFox.
 However, there are a few bugs or unimplemented features which should be included.
 One notable downfall is the lack of support for the scroll wheel click feature (I’m not sure if this is lack of support for my Microsoft Laser Mouse 6000 or if it’s not included at all), which is presumably a direct side effect of the mac mouse having a 360 scroll ball instead of a wheel.
 Another downfall I noted was that the tab toolbar does not always close once you close all of the tabs (excluding one), but granted it is only a beta I’m sure that bug will be fixed before the final release.

 Update June 13th: Apparently there have already been several vulnerabilities found in Safari.